code-423n4/docs/bounties/README.md

+[🔴 Ellie TODO: add overview and submission guidelines]

 # Judging process for Code4rena bug bounties

-Unless otherwise noted in the bounty's `readme`, bounty submissions are judged by the sponsor team.
+Unless otherwise noted in the bounty's `README`, bounty submissions are judged by the sponsor team.
 The following guidelines apply to sponsor-judged bounties.

 ## Sponsor judging responsibilities